sleepert/bless-iam-policies/bastion/README.md

 The timer is set to trigger every 10 seconds just for the tutorial, change it to you think is necessary for your setup.

 ## bless client
-The bless client is simply a modified Netflix sample bless client with a few *hardcoded smells*. _The hardcoding was for berevity in the youtube tutorial._
+The bless client is simply a modified Netflix sample bless client with a few <b>hardcoded smells</b>. _The hardcoding was for berevity in the youtube tutorial._